sagemath/trac_to_gh/Issue 4257.md

 # Issue 4257: [with patch, needs review] support for Singular's  'intmat' and 'intvec'

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4257

 Original creator: malb